iterative/dvc.org/content/blog/2022-05-31-may-22-community-gems.md

 This is a good integration question from @Bernardo Galvao!

-It depends on what you want to do.
-For example, if you want to fetch historical features from the offline store to generate training data, a typical pattern would be to write the script to do so and set up a DVC pipeline stage to track that script and version the output file.
+If you want to fetch historical features from the offline store to generate training data, a typical pattern would be to write the script to do so and set up a DVC pipeline stage to track that script and version the output file.
 This is similar to how a lot of people use DVC alongside SQL databases.

 ### [How can I run a DVC pipeline in a Docker container?](https://discord.com/channels/485586884165107732/563406153334128681/969640280263389184)